How does Rest Less make money

 We’ve pulled together a list of some of the best walking and hiking experiences from around the world to give you some ideas.

-The Inca Trail is a 26-mile hiking route in Peru that starts in the town of Ollantaytambo and ends at the enchanting Lost Incan city of Machu Picchu, which is built high in the Andes mountains.
+The Inca Trail is a 26-mile hiking route in Peru that starts in the town of Ollantaytambo and ends at the enchanting lost Incan city of Machu Picchu, built high in the Andes mountains.

-The trail — which takes approximately four days to complete and leads to a charming kingdom in the clouds — is surrounded by stunning scenery including sub-tropical jungle, rich cloud forest, and Incan ruins.
+The trail takes approximately four days to complete and leads to a charming kingdom in the clouds.
+You can expect to be surrounded by stunning scenery, including sub-tropical jungle, rich cloud forest, and Incan ruins.

-Because of its popularity, the Peruvian government has put regulations in place to protect the Inca trail’s delicate ecosystem and cultural heritage.
+Because of its popularity, the Peruvian government has set up regulations to protect the Inca Trail’s delicate ecosystem and cultural heritage.
 Therefore, a limited number of hiking permits are available each day, and it’s important to book well in advance (usually at least a few months before) to secure a spot.
 Hikers must also travel with a licensed guide.

 2. Meteora, Greece